-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE AND NINE MONTHS ENDED SEPTEMBER 30, 2020
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED DECEMBER 31, 2020

-This Management's Discussion and Analysis ("MD&A") of Aleafia Health Inc. is dated November 11, 2020 and provides an analysis of the financial operating results for the three and nine months ended September 30, 2020.
+This Management's Discussion and Analysis ("MD&A") of Aleafia Health Inc. is dated March 25, 2021 and provides an analysis of the financial operating results for the year ended December 31, 2020.
 Unless the context otherwise requires, "Aleafia Health" refers to Aleafia Health Inc. and the "Company" refers to Aleafia Health and its affiliates, subsidiaries and associated corporations.
-This MD&A should be read in conjunction with the Company's unaudited interim condensed consolidated financial statements for the three and nine months ended September 30, 2020 and notes thereto (the "Financial Statements"), which have been prepared in accordance with International Financial Reporting Standards ("IFRS") for consolidated financial statements.
+This MD&A should be read in conjunction with the Company's audited consolidated financial statements for the year ended December 31, 2020 and notes thereto (the "Financial Statements"), which have been prepared in accordance with International Financial Reporting Standards ("IFRS") for consolidated financial statements.

 All amounts are in Canadian dollars unless otherwise specified.
 The MD&A has been prepared by reference to the MD&A disclosure requirements established under National Instrument 51-102 "Continuous Disclosure Obligations" ("NI 51- 102") of the Canadian Securities Administrators.
-This MD&A, the Company's interim Financial Statements, the most recent annual consolidated financial statements for the year ended December 31, 2019, the Company's Annual Information Form ("AIF") and press releases have been filed on SEDAR.
-Additional Information is also available on the Company's website at www.AleafiaHealth.com.
+This MD&A, the annual consolidated financial statements for the year ended December 31, 2020, the Company's Annual Information Form ("AIF") and press releases have been filed on SEDAR.
+Additional information is also available on the Company's website at www.AleafiaHealth.com.
 The common shares of the Company are traded on the Toronto Stock Exchange ("TSX") under the symbol "AH".
-The Company also has a class of convertible debentures (AH.DB) and two classes of warrants (AH.WT),(AH.WT.A) trading on the TSX.
+The Company also has a class of convertible debentures (AH.DB) and three classes of warrants (AH.WT),(AH.WT.A),(AH.WT.B) trading on the TSX.